 - Get Involved

 The Shenango River Trail once served as a towpath along the Erie Canal Extension.
 During the mid-1800s, mules pulled boats along the canal, linking goods from the Great Lakes to Pittsburgh and beyond.
 Recognizing the geographic significance of such a link, Andrew Carnegie formed a conglomerate group to lease the nearby lines for 999 years.

 In addition to the structural and historical details of the canal and towpath, the Shenango River Trail offers a wealth of natural attractions.
 Many species of both plants and animals thrive in the region.

-Maintenance is sporadic at best on this trail.
+Routine maintenance of the trail is performed by the Shenango River Watchers trail volunteer staff.
 The nearby Seth Meyers Trail is only .5 miles long, but it offers the opportunity to take a self-guided hike and learn more about nature.
 More recreational activities are available at the Shenango River Lake Area.

 Near the trail's northern terminus stands the Kidd's Mill Covered Bridge, the only covered bridge in Mercer County, and the only Smith truss covered bridge in Pennsylvania.

 To access the Shenango River Trail at Kidds Mill Bridge, follow Route 18 north from Hermitage.
 Exit Route 18 at the Reynolds Industrial Park Road Exit (8.5 miles north of Shenango Valley Mall).
 Follow Reynolds Industrial Park Road 1 mile.
 Kidds Mill Bridge is on the right.
 The trailhead is at the bridge.

 TrailLink is a free service provided by Rails-to-Trails conservancy